pi-hole/docs/docs/regex/pi-hole.md

 ## Only match specific query types

 You can amend the regular expressions by special keywords added at the end to fine-tine regular expressions to match only specific [query types](../database/ftl.md#supported-query-types).
+In contrast to the description of `OTHER` as being deprecated for storing queries in the database, it is still supported for regular expressions and will match all queries that are not *explicitly* covered by the other query types (see also example below).

 Example: